 The ESM-Tools software is divided into three major parts.
-The first one, called esm_tools, is the starting point when installing the tools, and consists only of a collection of YAML configuration files containing all information on models, coupled setups, HPC systems etc., as well as the (extensive) documentation.
-After cloning esm_tools, an installer for the other packages can be used to pip-install the python packages containing the actual code.
+The first one, called esm_tools, is the starting point when installing the tools and consists only of a collection of YAML configuration files containing all information on models, coupled setups, HPC systems, etc., as well as the (extensive) documentation.
+After cloning esm_tools, an installer for the other packages can be used to pip install the Python packages containing the actual code.
 The whole installation process of ESM-Tools thus consists of what can be seen in Fig. 1.

-The second major part, and first important executable installed, is the esm_master-tool that downloads, configures and compiles model components, coupled setups, libraries etc..
-The tool itself is written without any reference to specific models or HPC environments, but takes the required information from the esm_tools configuration files, i.e. in the case of the standalone 115 FESOM-2 ocean model (Danilov et al., 2017):
+The second major part, and first important executable installed, is the esm_master tool that downloads, configures and compiles model components, coupled setups, libraries, etc. The tool itself is written without any reference to specific models or HPC environments but takes the required information from the esm_tools configuration files, i.e. in the case of the stand-alone Finite-Element/volumE Sea ice-Ocean Model (FESOM-2) (Danilov et al., 2017):